Overseas teacher recruitment

 Financial support for overseas teacher recruitment

-Reintroducing the overseas finders fee and overseas relocation grant
+The overseas finders fee and overseas relocation grant

-Overseas finders’ fee – TeachNZ(external link)
+Overseas Finders Fee - TeachNZ(external link)

-Additionally, eligible overseas and returning New Zealand teachers have access to the overseas relocation grant of up to $10,000 towards the cost of relocating to New Zealand.
+Additionally, eligible overseas and returning New Zealand school, kura and early learning teachers have access to the overseas relocation grant of up to $10,000 towards the cost of relocating to New Zealand.

-For the first time, early learning services can apply for the scheme, supporting the early learning sector to secure qualified teaching staff from overseas.
+Early learning services can apply for the scheme, supporting the early learning sector to secure qualified teaching staff from overseas.

-Overseas relocation grant – TeachNZ(external link)
+Overseas Relocation Grant – TeachNZ(external link)

 These initiatives are open for applications via the TeachNZ website(external link).